sebjulliand/speaker/Jenkins - Nexus - IBM i/INSTRUCTIONS.md

 ## Tools
 - Default Git installation
-- Maven 3.9 installation
+- Maven 3.9.x installation

 ## Managed file
 ### maven-settings
 #### Server credentials
-- nexus-repository (using `jenkins` Nexus credentials)
+- nexus-repository (using `jenkins` Nexus credentials) : will be used in the pipelines
 - nexus-snapshots (using `jenkins` Nexus credentials)
 - nexus-releases (using `jenkins` Nexus credentials)
 #### Content